-- This device is not intended to be used by persons (including children) with limited physical, sensory or mental capabilities or those who lack the relevant experience and/or knowledge, unless they are supervised by a person responsible for their safety or have received instructions from this person as to how the device is used. - This device is for private use only. - It was developed for the magnified display of things in nature.
+- This device is not intended to be used by persons (including children) with limited physical, sensory or mental capabilities or those who lack the relevant experience and/or knowledge, unless they are supervised by a person responsible for their safety or have received instructions from this person as to how the device is used. - This device is for private use only. - It was developed for observing the night sky.